MaybeThisIsRu/smix-eleventy-starter/README.md

     * Everything else is already set up for you. :)
   * For Netlify...
     * Sign up, log in, add a `New site`.
-    * Out of the box staging builds include Forestry drafts whereas production builds do not.
+    * Out of the box staging builds include drafts whereas production builds do not.
 * __Indie__ publishing and reading experience.
   * microformats2 support for `h-card`, `h-entry`, and `h-feed` out of the box.
 * Modern __JavaScript__.